 - refusing to perform.

 All conditions must be clearly stated in the contract.
-For example, if a contract says a contractor will start work on May 1st and that contractor does not begin work, that is “failure to perform”.
-If the contractor shows up but the homeowner hasn’t gotten the necessary paperwork needed to do the job, the homeowner has made the job “impossible to perform”.
-If the contactor does the work but the homeowner won’t pay, that is “refusal to perform”.
+For example, if a contract says a contractor will start work on May 1st and that contractor does not begin work, there is a “failure to perform”.
+If the contractor shows up but the homeowner has not gotten the necessary paperwork needed to do the job, the homeowner has made the job “impossible to perform”.
+If the contactor does the work but the homeowner will not pay, that is “refusal to perform”.

 When a contact has been breached, the contract can be renegotiated or reconsidered.
 If this isn’t an option, state or federal consumer protection agencies can help or alternative dispute resolutions can be used.
 If nothing can be done by these means then a party can file suit.

-If the amount in question is over $30,000 the case will be handled in the Circuit Court and it may be advisable to discuss the matter with an attorney.
-Amounts between $5,000 and $30,000 can be handled in either District or Circuit Court.
+If the amount in question is exceeds $30,000, the case must be filed in the Circuit Court, and it may be advisable to discuss the matter with an attorney.
+Amounts over $5,000 and less than $30,000 may be filed in either District or Circuit Court.

 Statute of Limitations – In Maryland, the usual Statute of Limitations for filing suit for breach of contract is 3 years, though there are some exceptions.